kilitary/kilitary/README.md

 wait for next stage on another web site.

+i am coding now, this is can load my mind, use neurons while enemy doing their remote experience.
+I have detailed information for thet who say "this guy needs medical therapy" i just show you crazy blue/wifi crazy-generator that is used on that who should change to attackers tasks, like be a drop, that binzian idiot in france.) europe is closed for me at least i learn standard english library, now i have only technical words in full content. at least some definitions.

-kilitary, aka mastah, aka deconf aka freefbi@mail.ru aka printf 79046492454,  am no anonymous, i am CT
+kilitary, aka mastah, aka deconf aka freefbi@mail.ru aka printf 79046492454,  am no anonymous, i am Counter-Terrorist++

-write a program which will converge this test.
+write a program [or fast read this text and fastly (<500ms) think about something matchch) which will converge this "test" into north bridge via p-n-p. better u have Ryzen processor. and shut down acceleration.

+then, cool and quiet -> OFFICE